pinnacle-comp/pinnacle/README.md

 cargo run [--release]
 ```

-Pinnacle will automatically initialize the correct backend for your environment.

-However, there is an additional flag you can pass in: `--<backend>`.
-You most likely do not need to use it.

-`backend` can be one of two values:

-- `winit`: run Pinnacle as a window in your graphical environment
-- `udev`: run Pinnacle in a tty.

-If you try to run either in environments where you shouldn't be, you will get a warning requiring you to
-pass in the `--force` flag to continue. *This is not recommended.*
+See flags you can pass in by running `cargo run -- --help` (or `-h`).

 > [!IMPORTANT]
 > Make sure `command` in your `metaconfig.toml` is set to the right file.
-> If it isn't, the compositor will open, but your config will not apply.
+> If it isn't, the compositor will load the default config instead.
-> In that case, kill the compositor using the keybind defined in
-> `kill_keybind` (default <kbd>Ctrl</kbd><kbd>Alt</kbd><kbd>Shift</kbd> + <kbd>Esc</kbd>) and set `command` properly.

 # Configuration
 Pinnacle is configured in Lua.
 Rust support is planned.